-In this short video a professional fashion designer demonstrates preventing persistent thread breaking when machine sewing.
+In this short video, a professional fashion designer demonstrates preventing persistent thread breaking when machine sewing.

 Hi, I’m Natalie, I am a fashion designer.
 I’m here today with Start Sewing to show you how to solve the problems of persistent thread breaking while sewing.

-Two of the main reasons are usually to do with the either the top thread or the bobbin thread not being pulled through easily.
+Two of the main reasons are usually to do with either the top thread or the bobbin thread not being pulled through easily.

 To solve these, sometimes the top thread can get caught up when it has been threaded.
 So the thing to do is unthread the sewing machine and then thread it back through.